Skip to Content

 If you don’t have the last two, a teaspoon of cinnamon and 1/8 teaspoon of nutmeg for each teaspoon of apple pie spice called for will also do in a pinch.

-When you find that you have run out of bread crumbs, there are several items that can be used instead.
-Just use a rolling pin and crush crackers or cereal to use instead.
+When you discover that you have run out of breadcrumbs, there are several items that can be used instead.

-Even items like pretzels and corn chips or potato chips can be used in place of bread crumbs to give a similar texture.
+• Items like pretzels, corn chips, or potato chips can also be used in place of bread crumbs to give a similar texture.

 The taste of the food swap will vary depending on what item you crush, but the texture will be similar.

-I use cornstarch to thicken sauces quickly and also to coat fruit before I bake it in pies and flans.
+I use cornstarch to thicken sauces quickly and also to coat fruit before I bake it in pies and flans.bowl of cornstarch

-Note on using flour as the food substitute: Cook the recipe a little longer than you would if you used cornstarch to get rid of the flour flavor.
+Note on using flour as a food substitute: Cook the recipe a little longer than you would if you used cornstarch to get rid of the flour flavor.

 Try it!
-You may be surprised with how much you like this recipe replacement.
+You may be surprised by how much you like this recipe replacement.

 Applesauce is also a great substitute for oil in baked goods and helps to keep the fat and calories down.
 I use it 1:1 in this case.